craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 | Elysian Petal         |          |               |                   |

 #### Druid's Dust
-A coarse brown powder reminiscent in smell of compost and rotting fruit that acts as a local anesthetic, and is typically applied as ache relief, or during combat as a temporary measure while proper medical care cannot be accessed.
+A coarse brown powder reminiscent in smell of compost and rotting fruit that acts as a local anesthetic.
+Typically, Druid's Dust is applied as minor ache or pain relief, but it sees use during combat as a temporary measure while proper medical care cannot be accessed.

 Upon introduction, for the next (G + 2) rounds, at the beginning of your turn you may expend a Hit Dice.
 When you do, you may set your Temporary Hit Points to the number rolled plus your Constitution Modifier.